CSCfi/csc-user-guide/docs/cloud/rahti/storage/objectstorage.md

 !!!
 Warning "Storage performance"
     There are several things to take into account when using Allas regarding performance:

     - Small io kill storage performance.
 Given the same total size, a single big file will be faster than a bunch of small ones.
-A solution might me to collect all the small files into one archive file, like a `tar` file.
+A solution might be to collect all the small files into one archive file, like a `tar` file.
     - As the storage pool is shared, latency might vary.
 Shared hardware means shared performance among different users.
     - Single threaded io is slow, it is advisable to use multi threaded io when possible.